tabulify/tabulify/doctest/README.md

 ## About
 A test runner that takes its unit test from the documentation.

 See the main class [DocTest](./src/main/java/net/bytle/doctest/DocTest.java)

+In fact, it will for now just replace the content
+  * of the file block with the path defined in the file unit
+  * of the console block with the output of the execution of the code block

+There is no assertion used.

 ## Syntax